dwyl/learn-aws-lambda/README.md

             "Action": [
                 "logs:CreateLogStream",
                 "logs:PutLogEvents",
-                "s3:*" // This allows all S3 functions
+                "s3:*"
             ],
             "Resource": [
                 "arn:aws:logs:us-east-2:271861816104:log-group:/aws/lambda/getHelloWorld:*",
-                "arn:aws:s3:::YOUR-BUCKET-HERE", // Gives access to your bucket "arn:aws:s3:::YOUR-BUCKET-HERE/*" // Gives access to all directories within your bucket ]
+                "arn:aws:s3:::YOUR-BUCKET-HERE",
+                "arn:aws:s3:::YOUR-BUCKET-HERE/*"
+            ]
         }
     ]
 }
 ```

-As detailed in the comments this allows all s3 functionality for any functions with this role, and gives them access to your bucket and any subdirectories in that bucket.
+The `s3:*` property under `Action` allows all s3 functionality for any functions with this role.
+The last two properties under `Resource` give access to your bucket and any subdirectories within it.

 In the permissions tab of your S3 bucket select "Any Authenticated AWS User" and give read and write access for object access and permission access.